akeneo/pim-helpcenter/content/md/assets/how-to-migrate-from-pam.md

 - All your existing PAM `assets collection` product attributes will be linked to the new asset family.
 - And all your links between assets and products / product models will be kept.

-If you want to try this migration, please follow this step-by-step [full-automatic migration guide](full-automatic-pam-migration.html) guide.
+If you want to try this migration, please follow this step-by-step [full-automatic migration guide](full-automatic-pam-migration.html).

 ## 2-The family-by-family migration
 In this migration, you can have **several asset families** for your existing PAM assets.

 You will need to manually define 2 things:
 - For each asset, its asset family.
-- For each new `asset collection` product attribute, the linked asset family.
+- For each `asset collection` product attribute, the linked asset family.

-Other steps are automated, you just need to launch few commands and your PAM assets will be migrated in the 4.0 new Asset Manager:
+Other steps are automated, you just need to launch a few commands and your PAM assets will be migrated in the 4.0 new Asset Manager:
-- The asset families will be created automatically in the PIM.
+- The asset families will be automatically created in the PIM.
 - All your assets will be migrated and linked to the asset family you defined.
-- All you existing PAM asset collection product attributes will be linked to the asset family.
+- All your existing PAM `asset collection` product attributes will be linked to the asset family.
 - And all your links between assets and products / product models will be kept.

-You want to try this migration, please follow the step-by-step [family-by-family migration guide](family-by-family-pam-migration.html) guide.
+You want to try this migration, please follow the step-by-step [family-by-family migration guide](family-by-family-pam-migration.html).

 ## 3-The full-manual migration
 In this migration, you will model in the PIM all the asset families you want with their attributes.